The Humble Servant (Lk 17:7-10)

-O Lord, let me serve you faithfully with a humble heart.
+O Jesus, let me serve you with a generous spirit and a humble heart.

 Gospel Text: (Read slowly, possibly aloud.)

-If a man has a servant who ploughs the field and feeds the cattle, will he say to him when he comes in from the field, “Sit down immediately for your supper?”
+If a man has a servant who ploughs the field and herds the sheep, will he say to him when he comes in from the field, “Sit down immediately for your supper?”
 Will the owner not say, “Prepare my supper first.
-Serve me, and I will eat and drink.
+Serve me, while I eat and drink.
 Afterwards, you can eat and drink.”

 Thoughts: (Read all.
 Ponder the ones that attract you.)